GreenBeandon/Gold/README.md

 How to?

-Place the Gold! folder into your /Elder Scrolls Online/live/AddOns folder Launch the game
+Extract the Gold folder into your /Elder Scrolls Online/live/AddOns folder Launch the game

 Find an Issue?